bintay/HackSMU-2019/README.md

 ## Accomplishments that we're proud of

+We are proud of making a coherent webapp that makes the interview process easier for both applicants and recruiters.
+With a system that can screen out applicants that can't solve a technical challenge while also providing videos that give a glimpse into their personality.

+We are happy with our product and hope StateFarm feels the same way.

 ## What we learned

 This was our first project using VueJS, and we learned a ton about how to use the framework.
 It seems like a flexible, easy to use framework that we plan on using in the future.